Welcome to Week 4 of Remote learning!

 09:45 - 10:30 Mathematics.

-Today, we’re continuing with our learning on multiplying, by looking at 2-digit numbers multiplied by another 2-digit number.
+Today, we’re continuing with our learning on multiplying, by looking at a method called the area model (or otherwise known as the Grid Method).

-Work through the Wednesday 27th January – Maths Activity.
+Work through the ‘Tuesday 26th January’ – Maths Task.

 It is really important to watch the White Rose video on the link - this will help with your new learning!